dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 > You can run and debug into all the code in this document by [downloading the sample code from GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/ChangeTracking/ChangeTrackingInEFCore).

 > [!TIP]
-> For simplicity, this document uses and references synchronous methods such as <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> rather than their async equivalents such as <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A>.
+> For simplicity, this document uses and references synchronous methods such as <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> rather than their async equivalents such as <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync*>.
 Calling and awaiting the async method can be substituted unless otherwise noted.

 ## Introduction